Bangladesh Monitoring, Evaluation, and Learning (BMEL) Activity – ME&A

 Overview

-The Bangladesh Monitoring, Evaluation, and Learning (BMEL) Activity enables the USAID Mission in Bangladesh to use evidence-based performance information more effectively in programmatic decision-making to achieve better development results.
+The Bangladesh Monitoring, Evaluation, and Learning (BMEL) Activity enables the US Government mission in Bangladesh to use evidence-based performance information more effectively in programmatic decision-making to achieve better development results.
 John Roscoe, J.D., is chief of party.

 Activities